-5.2 Storage Access Lowering
+5.3 Storage Access Lowering

 In this section, we briefly describe how CORA lowers accesses to ragged tensors.
-Consider the 4-dimensional attention matrix X involved in a batched implementation of MHA shown in the left pane of Fig. 7.
+Consider the 4-dimensional attention matrix X involved in a batched implementation of MHA shown in the left pane of Fig. 8.
 Here, the first and the third dimensions are cdims and correspond to the batch size and the number of attention heads, respectively.
 The other two dimensions, corresponding to sequence lengths, are vdims.
 For X, the size of a slice for both these vdims is the same function $(s{24}())$ of the outermost batch dimension.

-Due to the irregular nature of ragged tensor storage, we need some auxiliary data structures to be able to lower memory accesses to X. The scheme used by past work on sparse tensors (Smith & Karypis, 2015; Chou et al., 2018) for this purpose assumes that the number of non-zeros in a slice of a sparse dimension is, in general, a function of all of the outer dimensions.
+Due to the irregular nature of ragged tensor storage, we need some auxiliary data structures to be able to lower memory accesses to X. The lowering scheme used by past work on sparse tensors (Smith & Karypis, 2015; Chou et al., 2018) assumes that the number of non-zeros in a slice of a sparse dimension is, in general, a function of all outer dimensions.
 However, recall that for our example tensor X, the size of a slice of either vdim depends only on the outermost batch dimension.
-Being agnostic to such precise dependencies between tensor dimensions (as illustrated via the dimension graphs, or dgraphs in Fig. 7), past work would compute and store more auxiliary data as compared to Cora.
-Cora is lowering scheme also exploits the fact the data in a vdim slice is densely packed, which allows O(1) tensor accesses by cleverly precomputing certain memory offsets (the auxiliary data structures).
-We describe these lowering schemes further in the appendix in §B.1.
-In short, however, our storage access lowering scheme reduces the amount of auxiliary data that needs to be computed thus reducing the memory and computation overheads of the prelude code (§7.4), while allowing cheap tensor accesses.
+Being agnostic to such precise dependences between tensor dimensions (as illustrated via the dimension graphs, or dgraphs in Fig. 8), past work would compute and store more auxiliary data as compared to CORA.